 What is the general measure for the highest killing distance?
 The answer to both the questions is right here.
 But before I tell you that, you should know a major fact about the approximate killing distance.
-It has been widely used for many years now and is universally accepted among most shooters and hunters. (the most effective range for turkey hunting)
+It has been widely used for many years now and is universally accepted among most shooters and hunters.

 So the standard for the highest killing distance is 40 yards.
 This is applicable only if you use your shotgun for pheasants, waterfowl, or trap hunting.

 Shotgun Patterning for Waterfowl Hunting

 When learning how to pattern a shotgun, you need more than just a shotgun.
 Below I have listed all the things that one needs to assemble before getting on with the procedure.

 - You can always begin patterning with some homemade targets.
 The simplest material to start with is a blank paper measuring 4x4 feet.
 But please remember to use a craft paper that offers maximum thickness.